Oh Yeah (Yello song)

 "Oh Yeah" is a single released in 1985 by the band Yello and featured on their album Stella.
 The song features a mix of electronic music and manipulated vocals.
-The song gained popularity after being featured in the films Ferris Bueller's Day Off and The Secret of My Success, among other films.
-It is a popular staple in pop culture.
+"Oh Yeah" became a staple in pop culture after being featured in the films Ferris Bueller's Day Off, The Secret of My Success, and being the theme for Duffman in The Simpsons, among others.
+The song was also used in a Twix commercial in the 1980s.